itchyny/sjsp/README.md

 # sjsp - Simple JavaScript Profiler
 ## Why?
-This is a JavaScript profiler, injecting a profiling codes into your JavaScript files.
+This is a JavaScript profiler, injecting profiling codes into your JavaScript files.

 Applications written in JavaScript are getting larger these days and more complicated.
 There are many JavaScript Frameworks and they sometimes make us difficult to profile our applications.
 The default profilers of the Web Browsers get useless as our applications become huge and the frameworks do tricky things.
 The profiler sometimes lists many many functions of the frameworks.

 Let's get back to what we really need.